Oussama-Errahimi20032/JEE-JDBC/README.md

 # J2E-JDBC
-This Java project provides a interface for creation, modification and elimination of clients and services.
-This README contains covert information on how to configure this project.
+This Java project provides a interface for creation, modification and elimination of clients and services.This README provides comprehensive insights into the project's functionality

 # Client interface
 <img src="images/client_interfaces.png" alt="Alt text" title="Client interface">